wtsi-hgi/bsub_jupyter_lab/README.md

 * `-m` is the memory requested (50000 means 50G)
 * `-q` is the LSF queue

-there are also 2 optional argument
+there are also 2 optional arguments
 * `-d` /lustre/path_to_notebook_dir (to set notebook's browser directory)
 * `-e` /lustre/path_to_conda_env (to use your own jupyter lab conda env, see instructions below to create)